erikvansebille/os4p_git_gitlab_bookdown/12-branching.md

 **Key terms/command**

 * **Branch**: independent line of development typically used to develop new features without disturbing the rest of the repository.
-The default branch is called the **"Master"** branch.
+The default branch is called the **"main"** branch.
+Note that on GitHub.com, this default branch is called `master`.

 * **git branch**: handles the creation, renaming and deletion of branches.
 Note that `git checkout` is used to switch between branches.